 CMS 13 and 12 Graph comparison

-ImportantThe schema changes outlined below are breaking changes upon upgrade from CMS 12 to CMS 13.
-Review the changes to update your queries accordingly.
+ImportantThe schema changes described in this article are breaking changes when you upgrade from CMS 12 to CMS 13.
+Review each section and update your queries before deploying.

 Content type comparison

-Below is a comparison of content types in CMS 12 and CMS 13.
+The following table compares content type support in CMS 12 and CMS 13.

 | Content Type | CMS 12 | CMS 13 |